Michael Frensch’s The Viridian Sail: a Novel about Tomberg

 A slightly fictionalised Tomberg even features in the novel as a Russian character called Victor Valberg!
 As such, the book may hold deep interest for students of Meditations on the Tarot.

-Now, Frensch may well be the world’s leading authority on Tomberg.
+Now, Frensch must be the world’s leading authority on Tomberg.
 He translated the German edition of the Meditations and has evidently grappled with this Russian sage for many, many years.

 Perhaps, for the sake of transparency, I should say that two decades ago I lived near Frensch in Germany and personally benefitted from his penetrating insights in these matters, insights which have only kept maturing into the rich fruit we now find in this novel.